jasonmokk/mir-workflow/README.md

 ### Clean Run Every Time
 Each analysis run creates a completely separate result file - no carryover from previous runs.
 Perfect for analyzing different music collections independently.

+You can check `automation/logs` for detailed log reports of each workflow run.

 ---

 ### Supported Audio Formats: